Vebryn/rpi-influxdb/README.md

 You can copy generated binaries into /mnt, files will be available on host mnt dir.

 ## Run influxdb / Lite version
 Lite version uses a compiled Influxdb archive.
-If you don't have one, please compile it using default Dockerfile.
-To extract binaries, use Docker exec option to tar files from /opt/influxdb.
+If you don't have one, please compile it using default Dockerfile and extract binaries.
 Lite version has a smaller size and require less time to build.

 To build lite version, specify Dockerfile name to Docker